Here at InsuranceHub, we have experience helping business owners get the coverage they need.

 - Umbrella: Picks up where your general liability leaves off.

-- Workers Compensation: Covers your employees that get hurt on site.
+- Workers' Compensation: Covers employees who get hurt on site.
 Maybe your maintenance man throws his back out moving a refrigerator.
-Workers comp protects your employees.
+Workers' comp protects your employees.

 - Board of Directors: Directors & Officers Liability: Protects you from the choices and decisions your directors and officers make.